ruprekhab/Home_Sales/README.md

 * Caching (0.44s) was the fastest, as Spark retrieved data from memory.
 * Partitioning (0.87s) was slower than caching but still improved over the uncached query (1.18s) due to efficient data pruning.
 * Partitioning did not outperform caching because caching keeps frequently accessed data in memory, while partitioning still requires disk access.
-**Conclusion:** While partitioning improved query efficiency by reducing scanned data, caching is more effective when running repeated queries on the same dataset.
+<p>**Conclusion:** While partitioning improved query efficiency by reducing scanned data, caching is more effective when running repeated queries on the same dataset.

 ## Technologies Used